pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 * filters the lists of floating, deadline and event tasks in the task book.

+* writes the `Model` to the `Storage` if the `Model` has been modified by command execution, so that changes will be persisted to disk.

 It accomplishes its parsing and execution of user commands in a few steps:

 1. `Logic` uses its own internal `Parser` to parse the user command.

 2. This results in a `Command` object which is executed by the `LogicManager`.

-3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+3. The command execution can affect the `Model` (e.g. adding a task, or changing a config setting.)

 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

+5. If the `Model` has been modified as a result of the command, `Logic` will then write the updated `Model` back to disk using the `Storage` component.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.
+Given in Figure 2.5 below is the sequence diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.

 <figure>
 <img src="images/devguide/seq-deleteevent.png">